Dar al-Makina

 The Dar al-Makina (دار المكينة) is a former arms factory in Fes, Morocco.

 History

 The Dar al-Makina (an Arabic adaptation of the word "machine") was established by Sultan Moulay Hassan in 1885–86 with the help of Italian officers.
 The northern gate of the New Mechouar, known as Bab Khibbat es-Smen ("Gate of the Butter Niche"), also dates from the 1886 construction of Moulay Hassan.
 The arms factory was an early attempt at industrialization in Fez and was part of the sultan's efforts to modernize the Moroccan army to compete with European powers, though they did not have enormous effect.
-The factory is no longer in use today and stands abandoned and partially ruined.
+The factory is no longer in use and stands abandoned and partially ruined.
 The structure is scheduled to be restored between 2018 and 2023 as part of a broader plan to restore over a hundred historic monuments in Fez.

 Description

 The building occupies the western side of the New Mechouar square near the Dar al-Makhzen (Royal Palace) in Fes el-Jdid.
 It is entered by a gateway, Bab al-Makina, in an Italianate architectural style opening on the west side of the square.
 Inside, the Dar al-Makina consists of a vast series of vaulted chambers, similar to the architecture of the Heri as-Swani, the royal granaries of Moulay Ismail in Meknes.